-The planning contained in this document is the result of collaboration between Wildland Fire Management (Yukon Government), Kluane National Park and Reserve (Government of Canada), the Alsek Renewable Resource Council, Champagne and Aishihik First Nations (CAFN) and the Village of Haines Junction as part of the Haines Junction Forest Fuels Management Working Group.
-Much of the work and planning carried out for fuel abatement since that time stems from the risks identified through the Haines Junction Community Fuel Abatement Plan (CFAP) in 2008.
+Wildland Fire Management (Yukon Government) took the lead role in the planning and development of the CWPP.
+Fortitude Consulting, based in Haines Junction, was hired to write the CWPP and provide technical expertise.
+Opportunities for collaboration and input were provided to Kluane National Park and Reserve (Government of Canada), the Alsek Renewable Resource Council, Champagne and Aishihik First Nations (CAFN) and the Village of Haines Junction as part of the Haines Junction Forest Fuels Management Working Group.
+The public was also invited to review and provide input into the CWPP in April 2020.
+The CWPP benefited from the input provided by all of these parties.

+Some of the work and planning carried out for fuel abatement since that time stems from the risks identified through the 2008 Haines Junction Community Fuel Abatement Plan (CFAP).

 Fire risk was identified as a priority in the development of the Strategic Forest Management Plan for the Champagne and Aishihik Traditional Territory.
-In response, in 2007-2008, the Wildland Fire Management Branch, the Forest Management Branch (YG) and Champagne and Aishihik First Nations worked together to assess fire risks for Haines Junction and develop the Haines Junction Community Fuel Abatement Plan (YG 2008).
+In response, from 2007 to 2008, the Wildland Fire Management Branch, the Forest Management Branch (YG), and Champagne and Aishihik First Nations worked together to assess fire risks for Haines Junction and develop the Haines Junction Community Fuel Abatement Plan (YG 2008).
 The group identified zones for Haines Junction into priority areas for timber harvesting and fuel abatement.
-Refer to Figure x for an overview of the fuel abatement areas identified in the Risk Management section.
-These compliment the Prioritised Fuel Treatments proposed in this Plan.
+Refer to Figure 5 for an overview of the fuel abatement areas identified in the Risk Management section.